 There is no evidence that cancer treatments harm children conceived after treatment.
-But doctors usually advise you to use contraception for a while after treatment to allow your body to recover.
+But doctors usually advise you to use contraception for a while after treatment to let your body recover.

-If you are taking hormonal therapies for breast cancer, it may be possible to stop treatment temporarily so you can have a baby.
+If you are taking hormonal therapy for breast cancer, it may be possible to stop treatment for some time so you can have a baby.
+Research is happening to help doctors find out more about the effects of doing this.
 Your cancer doctor can give you information about the risks and benefits of doing this.

 Cancer and family history

 Some people worry about passing on cancer or cancer genes to their children.
 Cancer cannot be passed from a parent to a child.
 A small number of people have an inherited cancer gene that increases their risk of getting cancer.
 But this is rare, and most cancers are not caused by inherited cancer genes.
 Talk to your doctor if you are worried about the risk of cancer in your family.

 If you are single or in a same-sex relationship

 If you are single or in a same-sex relationship and you want to have children, you may become a parent through: